 - ½ cup low-sodium vegetable broth

-- ¾ cup shredded parmesan cheese, divided (plus additional for serving)
+- ¾ cup shredded parmesan cheese, or a vegetarian, plant-based hard cheese, divided (plus additional for serving)

 - ½ cup half and half or heavy cream